Consumerism In America and Why Are You Wearing Gang Colors?

 Why Wear The Gang Colors?

 Yes!
 You may be a gang member and proudly wear gang colors.
 We proudly wear the logos and phrases of the well-researched and well-funded advertiser.
-We assign the perceived value that the advertisers choose the product or service to appeal to you.
+We assign the perceived value to the product or service the advertisers choose to appeal to you.

 I am always fascinated by my reaction to seeing a dollar bill on the ground as opposed to a candy wrapper.
 They both are paper but one has a high perceived value.

-When I see a $100 bill on the ground I experience a physical and emotional reaction as opposed to no reaction to the candy wrapper.
+When I see a $100 bill on the ground, I experience a physical and emotional reaction, as opposed to no response to the candy wrapper.
 Why is that?
-There are people in the world that have no use for either.
+There are people in the world who have no use for either.

-They both are just paper, right?
+They both are just paper.
 The power comes when many buy into the perceived value.
 I cannot receive goods and services in exchange for candy wrappers.
 The one piece of paper’s perceived value turns into real value when others share it.

 This is why people wear the gang uniforms of the advertiser.
 It has value to them.
 The perceived value can sway the way people think of you and how you feel about yourself.

-It can say to others I belong to a certain class and I have value.
+It can say to others I belong to a particular class and I have value.
 It can signify wealth or success.
-Wearing the advertiser’s gang colors projects their well-researched advertising campaign and many acknowledge that perceived value.
+Wearing the advertiser’s gang colors projects their well-researched advertising campaign, and many acknowledge that perceived value.

 Working as a Telecommunications Engineer I regularly service customers around the World Famous Wall St area in New York City.
 You will see an ocean of men and women wearing quality business suits on any given day and there is a perceived value in wearing those gang colors.

-What I always found strange is the fashion-conscious Rapper’s total outfit often costs more than the average business suit but the person may be looked down upon on Wall Street.
+I have always found it strange that a fashion-conscious rapper’s outfit often costs more than the average business suit, but the person may be looked down upon on Wall Street.

 There are more and more people like Russell Simmons that don’t wear the business suit and still garners respect on Wall Street but they are the exception.
 They made a choice and so can you.

-Sometimes the perceived value has value but in your world, you have control.
-You have control to assign a value to what is really important.
+Sometimes, perceived value has value, but in your world, you have control.
+You have control over assigning a value to what is important.
 Reject consumerism and embrace Minimalism.

-Spend your time and money on what is really important.
+Spend your time and money on what is essential.
 Fill your life with quality memories with family, friends, service, and not stuff.

 Minimalists Stopped Doing The More More Trance Dance

-Minimalist has vowed to not purchase blindly and not purchase useless stuff.
+Minimalists have vowed not to purchase blindly and not purchase useless stuff.
 To know the difference between want and need.
 Advertising is designed to trigger your wants.

-Need does not need advertising to trigger it.
-Over time you can learn to reject the desires triggered by advertising to buy their junk.
-Over time you can automatically reject the wants triggered by advertising and only respond to the needs of you and your family.
+It does not need advertising to trigger it.
+Over time, you can learn to reject the desires triggered by advertising to buy their junk.
+Over time, you can automatically reject the wants triggered by advertising and only respond to your and your family’s needs.

 .